 No problem if you don’t make your own yogurt at home.
 This same method will work with store-bought regular yogurt.

-The cheesecloth worked all right, but I didn’t like it.
+The cheesecloth worked all right, but I was not too fond of it.
 Too messy.
+Can you relate?

 Of course, I still had to clean the strainer.

 A better idea–look for a fine-mesh strainer: